johannesCmayer/TimeJetECS/README.md

 I have also implemented the [Winkel tripel projection](https://www.wikiwand.com/en/Winkel_tripel_projection) in a shader, to create a 360-degree camera by studying the source code of [Blinky](https://github.com/shaunlebron/blinky).

-I developed this in 5 days or so.
+I developed this in 5 days or so in 2019.

 All of the art assets are from the Unity asset store.